apexfarm/ApexTriggerHandler/README.md

 ### 1.1 Bind with Handler Instances

-This is an example about how handlers can be registered in triggers.
-As you have noticed, we are creating same handlers for different trigger events.
-This is because handlers may need to execute in different orders for different trigger events, we need to provide developers great controls over the order of executions.
+This example demonstrates how handlers can be registered within triggers.
+Notice that the same handlers are created for different trigger events.
+This approach allows handlers to execute in varying orders depending on the event, giving developers precise control over the execution sequence.

 ```java
 trigger AccountTrigger on Account (before update, after update) {